flamingquaks/promptrek/gh-pages/user-guide/advanced-features.md

 {% endraw %}

 In this example:
-- `PROJECT_NAME` overrides the built-in value (would normally be the git repository name)
+- `PROJECT_NAME` overrides the built-in value (which would be extracted from git remote URL like `git@github.com:user/promptrek.git` → `promptrek`, or fall back to directory name)
 - Built-in variables like `CURRENT_DATE`, `CURRENT_TIME`, and `CURRENT_DATETIME` are used as-is
 - `AUTHOR_EMAIL` is a custom user-defined variable